 The Board of Immigration Appeals (BIA) is the administrative body within the Executive Office for Immigration Review (EOIR) responsible for adjudicating appeals from decisions by immigration judges.
 The BIA’s decisions are binding on the parties in the dispute, unless overturned by the Attorney General or a federal court of appeals.
 The BIA designates only some of its final decisions as binding precedent—approximately 30 out of 30,000 decisions every year—and those decisions are published and publicly available online.
-The remaining unpublished decisions, however, are not made publicly available in an electronic format, and only a small portion of them are available in hard copy at the EOIR Law Library and Immigration Research Center in Falls Church, Virginia.
+As of 2018, however, the BIA did not make the remaining unpublished decisions publicly available in an electronic format, and it made only a small portion of them available in hard copy at the EOIR Law Library and Immigration Research Center in Falls Church, Virginia.

 On June 8, 2018, New York Legal Assistance Group (NYLAG)—one of the largest immigrant services providers in New York City—submitted to a Freedom of Information Act request, asking that the BIA make all of its unpublished decisions since 1996 publicly available electronically under 5 U.S.C. § 552(a)(2), which requires that every federal agency “make available for public inspection in an electronic format” all “final opinions” and “orders.”
 EOIR denied NYLAG’s request, and NYLAG submitted an administrative appeal.
 On October 17, 2018, after EOIR and the BIA failed to respond by the statutory deadline, NYLAG filed suit in the U.S. District Court for the Southern District of New York, represented by attorneys at Public Citizen Litigation Group and NYLAG.
 The lawsuit contended that the BIA’s failure to make its unpublished decisions publicly available in an electronic format violated FOIA or, in the alternative, the Administrative Procedure Act.